 For borrowers with Granite State Management & Resources (GSM&R) as their loan servicer, you need to pay attention to your loans.
 Granite student loans can be a source of frustration for many people.
 Although it’s smaller than other federal loan servicers, it isn’t immune to complaints.

 Making and sticking to a plan for your student loans is tough if your servicer isn’t doing its part.
 What are the top complaints about Granite student loans?
 Are the complaints enough to change your repayment strategy?
-Here’s what to keep in mind.
+Read on for our Granite State loan servicing review.

 What is Granite State Management & Resources?